-Within NeuroRestore, a new generation of symptomatic drugs is being developed for the treatment of cognitive dysfunction (memory problems) in Alzheimer's disease.
+Within NeuroRestore, a new generation of symptomatic drugs is being developed for the treatment of cognitive dysfunction (memory disorders) in Alzheimer's disease.
 The NeuroRestore substances are known as Trk-PAMs, which stimulate specific signaling of the neurotrophins NGF (Nerve Growth Factor) and BDNF (Brain-Derived Neurotrophic Factor), which play an important role in normal neuronal function.
 The company initiated the first clinical trial with the primary drug candidate in NeuroRestore, ACD856, in late 2019.
 The study was completed on schedule in the second guarter of 2020.
-The results showed that ACD856 was well-suited for further clinical development, which led to the initiation of subsequent clinical trials, the SAD-study, according to plans in the end of 2020.
+The results showed that ACD856 was well-suited for further clinical development, which led to the initiation of subsequent clinical trials, the SAD study, according to plans in the end of 2020.
 In the third guarter of 2021 the MAD study was also initiated and both of these studies, which are part of the Phase I program for the drug candidate, have had the primary purpose of assessing safety and tolerability in humans.
 The MAD study, which was concluded according to plan in June 2022, showed that ACD856 has a good safety and tolerability profile in humans.
 Moreover, the results showed that the compound demonstrated good pharmacokinetic properties with rapid uptake in the body.
 In addition, ACD856 easily crosses the blood-brain barrier and can be measured in the spinal fluid; these important data support further clinical development work.
-Moreover, in September 2022 the company reported new EEG results from a planned exploratory analysis in the MAD study, which showed that ACD856 not only reaches the CNS, but also activates neuronal pathways in the brain, of relevance to both cognition and depression.
-ACD857 is in the research phase and also has the primary indication of cognitive dysfunction/Alzheimer's disease.
+That same year, the company also reported new EEG results from a planned exploratory analysis in the MAD study, which showed that ACD856 not only reaches the CNS, but also activates neuronal pathways in the brain, of relevance to both cognition and depression.